dedin005/simpleCalculator/README.md

 # This is a simple calculator app

-1. It will be able to do simple functions like multiply, subtract, add, divide
+> I made this to teach myself a simple GUI python library usage

-2. It will be written using as few dependencies as possible to make it portable
+> Built using **PySimpleGUI**

-3. It will use a GUI library to do the heavy lifting, and regular calculations will be done within a class
+* This calculator can do simple calculations like multiply, divide, add and subtract